ml-archive/Spinner/README.md

 }
 ```

-Spinner also gives you the option to customise the UIActivityIndicator Style, color and dimView backgroundColor.
+Spinner also gives you the option to customise the UIActivityIndicator Style, color and dimView backgroundColor for each individual spinner instance.
+These will override any Global settings.

 ```swift
 let spinner = SpinnerView(style: .white, color: .red, dimViewBackgroundColor: .black)